Raising the Barre

 They want spaces that help them soar.

 Drawn by the artistry, athleticism, and precision of ballet, students flock to the Cincinnati Ballet Academy.
 While their annual production of The Nutcracker has increased their renown, their new home matches their vision for the future of dance.
 Programs like Ballet Moves have deepened the organization’s impact on the community by providing inclusive opportunities for students with Down’s Syndrome or adults with Parkinson’s Disease to experience the joy of dance.
 Add to that the fact that the Ballet’s corps is a global company of professionals, and it’s clear that Cincinnati Ballet is all about breaking down barriers to dance.
-But as their reputation has fueled their growth, they felt their space was holding them back.
+“This art form is changing, it’s evolving…we’re going to help fuel the changes in this art form for the next 10 years,” says Victoria Morgan, the Sue & Bill Friedlander Artistic Director of the Cincinnati Ballet.

 GBBN worked with Cincinnati Ballet to design the new Margaret and Michael Valentine Center for Dance, an inspiring combination of academy, community, and professional studio space for dancers who give everything to their craft.